Have you been told not to add resume referees? Here’s why that is bad advice and how they can give you an edge over your competition.

 They might have forgotten what you did or never really known in the first place.

-If a recruiter or HR Manager hears any hesitation on the telephone or Skype or, worse still, face to face, they may interpret this as a negative.
+If a recruiter or HR Manager hears any hesitation on the telephone, Zoom, Teams or, worse still, face to face, they may interpret this as a negative.

 It can come across as “oh no, how do I word this because I can’t say anything good’.